rdammkoehler/DockerKata/43_unpause_container.md

 ## Overview

-In this exercise we will start a container, execute a command against the container, pause the container, execute another command against the container, list the running containers, kill the container, and then remove the container
+In this exercise, we will start a container, execute a command against the container, pause the container, execute another command against the container, list the running containers, kill the container, and then remove the container

 ## Kata Steps